xrdocs/software-management/_blogs/2016-10-17-ios-xr-users-and-groups-inside-linux.md

 These measures ensure that only the users with access to the "run" or "bash" command can create initial users in the Linux shell and provide sudo access.

 A common practice is to allow all members of the sudo group (GID: 27) root privileges.
-This is done by un-commenting the line "#%sudo ALL=(ALL) ALL" as root in the /etc/sudoers file and add users to the sudo group.
+This is done by un-commenting the line ```"#%sudo ALL=(ALL) ALL"``` as root in the "/etc/sudoers" file and add users to the sudo group.

 ```
 [xr-vm_node0_RP0_CPU0:~]$usermod -a -G sudo test10